Crested Butte Hikes: Teocalli Mountain

 In Hiking guide, Trail by

-Teocalli Mountain, named after the Aztec word teocalli, meaning sacrificial mound built in a pyramidal form is one of the most iconic peaks in Crested Butte.
-This unique peak offers a challenging hike and great views into the heart of the Elk Mountains.
+Teocalli is the Aztec word meaning sacrificial mound built in a pyramidal form.
+True to its name is one of the most iconic peaks in Crested Butte.
+Teocalli Mountain offers a challenging hike and great views into the heart of the Elk Mountains.

 Highlights:Mountain Views, Wildflowers